The B.A. in Political Science

 POLS 2810 - Quantitative Methods in Political Science

 POLS 3740 - Foundations of Global Politics

 Senior Capstone Seminar (POLS 4980 or 4981 or 4982)

-In addition to the core, eight elective courses are required.
+In addition to the core, seven elective courses are required.

 In addition to the core requirements, all students must choose one of the four options offered in the B.A. program.
 Each option is adapted to a different objective as described below.

 The General Political Science Option is a general program of undergraduate preparation for graduate study that allows students to choose their own upper division courses to prepare for professions in both the public and private sectors.

 The Global Politics Option is a program of undergraduate preparation for graduate study that focuses on the changing nature of international politics and the emergence of a global political space.